Aqua6623/Block-Killer/README.md

 ### Draw and play cards

 When it is a player's turn, the player needs to draw 1 block card and 1 garbage card.
-If there are >=10 garbage cards in hand and the number of block cards in hand is <5, you can change to draw 2 block cards.
+If there are >=10 garbage cards in hand, you can change to draw 2 block cards.

 The number of block cards in the hand must be <6 after the player's turn.
 In other words, if there are 6 block cards in hand after drawing cards, you must play at least 1 of your cards.